Pregnant Malaysian shooter eyes Olympic gold

 With her stomach bulging, just getting in and out of the thick suit she uses for shooting is something of an ordeal.
 It is with a sigh of relief that she unbuckles her belt to allow herself to sit down and talk to me.

 Not everyone in Malaysia is backing her decision to take part, but beneath the smiles, it is clear that there is steely determination to the 30-year-old naval officer.

 "Some people say that I'm crazy.
 Some people say I'm too selfish.
 But I just ignore what others say.
 I just concentrate on what I want to do and what I dream of."

-And that dream currently involves picking up Malaysia's first-ever gold medal at lunchtime on Saturday.'No kicking'
+And that dream currently involves picking up Malaysia's first-ever gold medal at lunchtime on Saturday.